gbirke/codemarkers/README.md

         // cm: endsection
     }

 Each `section` needs to have a valid, unique ID.
-Valid IDs can consist of upper- and lowercase characters, digits and underscores and must not begin with a digit.
+Valid IDs can consist of any non-whitespace character.

 The `endsection` marker is optional - each new `section` ends the previous one.